WWE News: Sasha Banks Discusses Current Relationship With Vince McMahon

 — WWE Universe (@WWEUniverse) October 1, 2019

 Having been one of the faces of the women’s division, Banks wanted to retain a prominent position on the card.
-During her absence from the WWE, there were talks about Banks being unhappy with the direction of her character.
-She unfollowed the company and McMahon from Twitter at some point, while also crafting subliminal tweets about the WWE.
+During her absence from WWE, there were talks about Banks being unhappy with the direction of her character.
+She unfollowed the company and McMahon from Twitter at some point, while also crafting subliminal tweets about WWE.

 Banks certainly got her wish now that she is set to face Becky Lynch for the WWE Raw Women’s Championship at Hell in a Cell.
 Upon her return to Monday Night Raw in August, Banks turned on longtime friend Natalya to reveal a new look.
 Since then, things have certainly changed for the better when it comes to her booking, thanks to a much-needed break and an improved relationship with McMahon.